How to Work with Controlling Parents

 The best way to create a good working relationship with parents who might be parentzillas is to earn their trust and recognize them as key stakeholders.
 How do you do that?
 We suggest you do two things:

-- Market to them – Since it is very likely your couples’ parents are paying for something (and are wedding planning stakeholders in some way, shape or form), you should market your services to them in some capacity.
-A great example of this is to incorporate them in any appropriate marketing messages, like asking for and sharing reviews from parents of past clients.
+- Market to them – Since it is very likely your couple’s parents are paying for something (and are wedding planning stakeholders in some way, shape, or form), you should market your services to them in some capacity.
+A great example of this is to incorporate them into appropriate marketing messages, such as asking for and sharing reviews from parents of past clients.

-The key thing to remember here is that, while you should never focus on the parents more than your clients, you also don’t want to leave the parents out entirely since being left out can sometimes be the root of the problem.
+The key thing to remember here is that, while you should never focus more on the parents than on your clients, you also don’t want to leave the parents out entirely, since being left out can sometimes be the root of the problem.

 How to build a good working relationship

-It’s harder to be rude or pushy with someone you trust and respect, so building a good working relationship with your couples’ parents is the goal.
-But even though you knew that already, building a good working relationship with a parent who has the potential to be a parentzilla can take some finessing, so here are 3 tips to help:
+It’s harder to be rude or pushy with someone you trust and respect, so building a good working relationship with your couple’s parents is the goal.
+But even though you knew that already, building a good working relationship with a parent who has the potential to be a parentzilla can take some finessing, so here are three tips to help:

 - Establish and communicate your boundaries right out of the gate; these may or may not be the same boundaries you have with your couples